dzaridis/simplatab-machine-learning-automator/README.md

   - Metrics for the algorithm on the internal K-Fold.
   - Metrics for the algorithm on the external set.
 - `Models` folder: Pickle files containing the models evaluated on the external data.
 These pipelines can be used directly without manual feature selection or preprocessing.
+- `Confusion_Matrices` folder: The confusion matrices for each model on the internal k-fold (mena values of tp, fp, tn , fn) and external set are provided as images

 ## Main Advantages
 - Automated feature selection & preprocessing.